mohsen3/PrettyObject/README.md

 gradle.bat build
 ```
 on Windows.
+This will generate a jar file inside `build/libs` directory.
 You should have JDK (>=1.5) installed.
 The script downloads all the requirements, including `gradle`, and build the library.